Q: Who is the licensing body for Radiologic Technologists in the state of California?

 In order to obtain your California RT license, you will need to pass the ARRT exam and submit the CRT license application [CDPH 8200] to the Radiologic Health Branch (RHB) of the California Department of Public Health.
 If you wish to apply for a fluoroscopy or mammography permit, you will need to download those forms from the RHB's website.
 You may also find the Radiologic Health Branch's Certification & Permitting FAQ page to be helpful.

-Q: Is there a way to check on the status of a California license?
+Q: How do I check on the status of a California license?

 A: You can check the status of California licenses and certificates by using the search tool at http://rhbxray.cdph.ca.gov